 How To Keep Chinese Algae Eaters (Gyrinocheilus Aymonieri): Full Care Guide

-If your aquarium is prone to algae, then you should consider adding a Chinese algae eater to your tank.
+If your aquarium is prone to algae, then you should consider adding a Chinese algae eaters to your tank.

 These freshwater fish have developed a controversial status among aquarists, as they are known to be violent and territorial.